gjadi-mej/Test-rst-rendering/tests/watchdog-timer/README.rst

 - Application options specific to Watchdog Timer:

-   - ``remote.machine.ip``: Set this property with the value of the IP address of the machine that runs the tests.
-   - ``remoteapp.timeout``: Amount of time (in milliseconds) that the remote test will wait before interrupting its execution.
-   - ``microej.ssl.testsuite.ssl.stack``: Property to set to ``mbedtls`` when running tests on platforms with a mbedTLS backend.
+   - ``watchdog.timer.testsuite.is.mode.interrupt``: Set this property to true if the watchdog launches an interrupt instead of a reset when watchdog triggers. (default: false)

 Test Suite Execution
 --------------------